The Direct Catering Playbook: How I Built a 6-Figure Profit Center (Without Paying Huge Commissions)

 • Keep combatting obscurity:

-• Print and distribute physical catering menus at the restaurant
+• Print and distribute physical catering menus

 • Run a proactive sales playbook: Begin aggressive proactive outreach using the "10x efforts" approach: